stormasm/ghw-doc/ghw.md

 Now that you have things defined, its time to go out and [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) the data.
-For now we are fetching static JSON files from a specific Github repo defined in template above, but we could have just as easily fetched the data from the [Github Api](https://developer.github.com/v4/).
+For now we are fetching static JSON files from a specific Github repo defined in the template above, but we could have just as easily fetched the data from the [Github Api](https://developer.github.com/v4/).
 Or if you have other custom data views defined, your own GraphQL or REST endpoint.